rust-lang/rust/src/doc/rustc-dev-guide/src/conventions.md

 at the moment, however, it follows a rather more *chaotic* style.
 We do have some mandatory formatting conventions, which are automatically enforced by a script we affectionately call the "tidy" script.
-The tidy script runs automatically when you do `./x.py test`.
+The tidy script runs automatically when you do `./x.py test` and can be run in isolation with `./x.py test src/tools/tidy`.

 [fmt]: https://github.com/rust-lang-nursery/fmt-rfcs